MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-verified-id-settings.md

 ---
-title: Configure verified ID settings for an access package in entitlement management
+title: Configure Verified ID settings for an access package in entitlement management
 description: Learn how to configure verified ID settings for an access package in entitlement management.
 services: active-directory
 documentationCenter: ''